Bling comes to smartphones as makers target China's wealthy

 Major markets for luxury phones include China, Japan, Russia and the United States, Euromonitor said.

-The TI joins earlier Vertu offerings, such as a handset created with French jeweller Boucheron that is made from gold and encrusted with precious stones.
+The TI joins earlier Vertu offerings, such as a handset created with French jeweler Boucheron that is made from gold and encrusted with precious stones.

 While not as heavy on the bling, Russia's Yota Devices will also plunge into the Asian smartphone fray with the YotaPhone, which has an LCD screen on one side and an e-reader display on the other, in the hopes of appealing to readers on the road.